- Tools Needed

 Raking out dead or brown spots in your lawn, allows the seed to have contact with soil.
 If you skip this step the brown spots will not germinate the seed.

-EXPERT TIP: Rough up soil a bit, that was under those brown spots, just prior to overseeding.
+EXPERT TIP: Rough up newly exposed soil a bit, just prior to overseeding.
+This allows better seed germination.
 This should be done after aeration.

 3. Aerate Lawn